Biden and Putin to speak as Ukraine warnings mount

 On Twitter, Russia's Deputy UN Ambassador Dmitry Polyanskiy accused Washington of fanning "hysteria" and mounting a "panic campaign."

-Ukrainian officials have tried to tamp down Washington's assessment that an invasion could be imminent.
+Ukrainian officials have tried to tamp down Washington's assessment an invasion could be imminent.

 Nonetheless, Washington planned to send 3,000 extra troops to Poland, Ukraine's western neighbor, in coming days to try and help reassure NATO allies, four US officials told Reuters.
 They are in addition to 8,500 already on alert for deployment to Europe if needed.